Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-The nonsensical idea that a poem can mean anything you want it to mean likely arises from the fact that poems do require a special reading.
+The absurd but too widely held notion that a poem can mean anything you want it to mean likely arises from the fact that poems do require a special reading.
 One reads a piece of prose, such as a newspaper article, rather quickly looking for basic pieces of information.

-Reading a poem however requires more time and close thinking.
+Reading a poem, however, requires more time and close thinking.
 The experience of reading a poem is an event that must be savored.
-You have to consider the meaning of metaphors, images, similes, and other poetic devices, in order to appreciate and understand the text of a poem.
+The meanings of metaphors, images, similes, and other poetic devices, must be contemplated and determined in order to appreciate and understand the text of a poem.

 This essay offers six suggestions for understanding and appreciating poems.
 The following is brief summary of those suggestions:

 - A word in a poem retains its original denotative meaning.

 - A word in a poem may also take on additional or connotative meanings.

 - A nutshell definition of a poem: A poem is an artistic representation of what it feels like to experience the emotional life of a human being.